 As you can see, pricing is slightly different between the two apps.
 While Lyft has the lower cost per minute, it has the higher cost per mile.
 Sitting in traffic — a rite of passage in LA — is going to cost you more in an Uber.
 However, over a longer trip in lighter traffic, you’ll actually pay less in the Uber than you would a Lyft.

-Across many other cities, there is a similar dynamic.
-So be sure to take these factors into account when requesting a ride.
-The apps do not factor in traffic well — only using average traffic conditions to determine the rate you see.
-But you also need to be aware of surge pricing — which Uber calls “Surge” and Lyft “Prime Time” — which can make your ride much more expensive.
+The story is similar in other cities, so take these factors into account when requesting a ride.
+The apps do not factor in traffic well; they only use average traffic conditions to determine the rate you see.
+You also need to be aware of surge pricing — which Uber calls “Surge” and Lyft “Prime Time” — which can make your ride much more expensive.